Community Information

-Cape Elizabeth, Maine offers a distinctive coastal lifestyle just minutes from Portland, known for its scenic shoreline, iconic lighthouses, and quiet residential neighborhoods.
-From waterfront estates to classic New England homes, Cape Elizabeth real estate appeals to buyers seeking privacy, natural beauty, and proximity to the city.
+Cape Elizabeth, Maine offers a distinctive coastal lifestyle just minutes from downtown Portland, known for its scenic shoreline, iconic lighthouses, and quiet residential neighborhoods.
+One of Southern Maine's most desirable communities, Cape Elizabeth consistently attracts buyers seeking a rare combination of privacy, natural beauty, and easy access to the city, all within a welcoming and small town setting.

 -